In open politics the page politics as usual serves two functions:

 Each platform plank should be designed to be the most important issue for a specific demographic.
 Attack your opponents message by devising a wedge issue which will divide a demographic that normally supports your opponent against itself, and try to force your opponent to take a stand.

-Representing your constituents.Representing your constituents on political issues is not particularly important, but delivering pork?, and cutting red tape? for individuals is likely to add to your list of followers and supporters.
+issues is not particularly important, but delivering pork, and cutting red tape for individuals is likely to add to your list of followers and supporters.

 - let it be known locally that you have an enemies list, to ensure that your constituents know that not being your friend could have unforeseen consequences.

-Promises, promisesPlatforms and policies are considered "promises", important only as the means to power, and are usually crafted in a way to be vague enough to disregard entirely after the election.
-By developing friendly relations with pundit?s and journalist?s (frequently bartering favorable articles for inside access) they can often evade scrutiny.
+pundits and journalists (frequently bartering favorable articles for inside access) they can often evade scrutiny.
 Accountable and transparent government need never be delivered, since, there is no visible player adding up the scorecard, since doing so would lose them this access.

 In defense of politics

-Argument: history continuesFrom the first stirrings of democracy in the Athenian Forum? to the Roman Mob? to the French Revolution? to today, the figures "at the bottom" have always challenged those "on top" by a variety of means which include and require them to gain the attention? of the public, and embarrass? their rulers.
-If embarrassment fails, the only option was and is civil war? and revolution, which in a democracy occurs via elections.
-Any improvement over a shooting war, such as the simulated street fight that we call first past the post, is to be lauded, as those who vote and run for office are actually capable of no "higher" behavior and will always "fall back to" the level of mob rule? when challenged strongly enough.
+Athenian Forum to the Roman Mob to the French Revolution to today, the figures "at the bottom" have always challenged those "on top" by a variety of means which include and require them to gain the attention of the public, and embarrass their rulers.
+If embarrassment fails, the only option was and is civil war and revolution, which in a democracy occurs via elections.
+Any improvement over a shooting war, such as the simulated street fight that we call first past the post, is to be lauded, as those who vote and run for office are actually capable of no "higher" behavior and will always "fall back to" the level of mob rule when challenged strongly enough.